usmanjutt47/usmanjutt47/README.md

-# Hi there, I'm Usman Jutt 👋
+# Hi there, I'm Usman Tariq 👋

 I'm a React Native developer with 2 years of experience in building mobile applications.
 I specialize in creating cross-platform apps with a focus on performance and user experience.